skyec/dynversion/README.md

 require.js
 app/
   main.js  # This is the unminified, development version of the main app and
-           # contains the app's entrypoint.
+           # contains the app's entry point.
   thing.js # This gets bundled up by the minifier. v/ # this is where versioned build output goes
   1/